adzrealty/adzrealty.github.io/src/data/blog/Legal-topics-related-to-properties.md

 ## Legal Education
 Below are articles, infographics, or legal tidbits that any person interested to learn the law in relation to acquiring, buying, receiving property especially real estate.

-## Legal Education
-Below are articles, infographics, or legal tidbits that any person interested to learn the law in relation to acquiring, buying, receiving property especially real estate.

 ➤ [ISRAI Framework](/ISRAI-framework)

 ➤ [INFOGRAPHIC: Wills and Succession](/wills-and-succession-infographic)